- Apply to UW

 The remainder of the collections were "special collections" taken in conjunction with other APHIS survey activities, University of Wyoming research projects, and personal collecting efforts.
 These collections were not conducted in accordance with the Guidelines of the Adult Grasshopper and Mormon Cricket Survey.

-During this survey approximately five state records and many new county records were established.
+During this survey approximately 107 state records and 1,348 new county records were established.

 The taxonomy followed for Gomphocerinae (slantfaced) was Otte 1981, Otte 1984 for Oedipodinae (bandwings) and Pfadt 1986 for Melanoplinae (spurthroated).
 The identifications were from field frozen specimens.
 Unidentified nymphs and female Melanoplus are not included in the maps.
 A limited number of voucher specimens of each species are permanently mounted at the PPQ Office in Cheyenne, Wyoming or at the University of Wyoming's Rocky Mountain Systemic Entomology Laboratory.
 Tim McNary (PPQ) was responsible for the majority of identifications.
 Veritfication of some species was done by Dr. Robert Pfadt (University of Wyoming), Dr. Daniel Otte (Academy of Natural Sciences, Philadelphia), and Dr. David Nickle (US National Museum).